 Anything you post to social media should align with your brand, so make sure the quality, content and aesthetic of any picture or caption you post represents your business well.

-Turning your customers into promoters is the last social media strategy you need to consider for your restaurant, and it is probably the most important.
+Turning your customers into promoters is the last social media strategy you need to consider for your golf course restaurant, and it is probably the most important.

 Nearly everyone who visits your restaurant, especially young people, will have some kind of social media account.
 We’ve all seen our peers posting food pictures at restaurants with hashtags and restaurant tags.